32-git/world_clock/README.md

 This has been achieved by creating a simple GUI with the library 'Tkinter'.
 Displayed are hours minutes and seconds of the time in a given timezone.
 Exact times and timezone adjustments were made possible with the libraries 'datetime' and 'pytz', respectively.

+In this repository you will find two files: 'fonts_tkinter.py' — a visualisation of the fonts TKinter has to offer (which are really just system fonts), and 'world_clock.py' — the application itself.